Constraining the dark energy models using Baryon Acoustic Oscillations: An approach independent of $H_0 \cdot r_d$: Method

-where ${D_A}_{D}^{i}/r_d$ and $\sigma_i$ are the observational data and the corresponding uncertainties at the observed redshift $z_i$.
-The statistics of the BAO is not fully a Gaussian but we consider this as an approximation.
+$C_{ij}$ is the covariance matrix.
+For uncorrelated points { the covariance matrix is a diagonal matrix, and its elements are the inverse errors $\sigma_i^{-2}$.} The statistics of the BAO is not fully a Gaussian but we consider this as an approximation.
+Following the approach in \cite{Lazkoz:2005sp,Basilakos:2016nyg,Anagnostopoulos:2017iao,Camarena:2021jlr}, {one can isolate $\frac{c}{H_0 r_d}$ in the $\chi^2$ by writing it as}: